zipnn/zipnn/README.md

 ### Example of compressing a model hosted on Hugging Face
 In this example, ZipNN compresses a full model hosted on the Hugging Face AI-Hub.

-From the model's directory (which [can be forked locally](https://huggingface.co/docs/hub/en/repositories-next-steps#duplicating-with-the-git-history-fork)) run:
+From the model's directory (which [can be forked locally](https://huggingface.co/docs/hub/en/repositories-next-steps#duplicating-with-the-git-history-fork).
+Make sure you `git lfs pull upstream` before continuing) run:
 ```
 python3 zipnn_compress_path.py safetensors --path .
 ```